bitboody/blog.bitboody.github.io/_tabs/about.md

 ## Copyright

-`DISCLAIMER:` I hereby declare that I do not own the rights to the following items.
+I hereby declare that I do not own the rights to the following items.
 All rights belong to their rightful owner.
 No Copyright Infringement Intended.

 - [Jeykll](https://jekyllrb.com/)
 - [Chivry website theme](https://github.com/cotes2020/jekyll-theme-chirpy)